-McMurdo’s Camp – A Scion Society of the Baker Street Irregulars
+McMurdo’s Camp– A Scion Society of the Baker Street Irregulars

 THE LUMBER CAMPS OF MICHIGAN ca. 1866

-A team pulls a sleighload of timber down the haul road to the lake, where it will be left on the ice and floated over to the sawmill come Spring.
 As a young man, Birdy Edwards spent two seasons in the pineries of Charlevoix County, doing this sort of work.
 These experiences were useful to him later in his life as they provided an authentic but untraceable background for him to portray in his position with The Pinkertons.

 During the summers of his Michigan days, Edwards found employment as a hand on a fishing boat in northern Lake Michigan.
 He later traveled down to Chicago, where he used his contacts from the North to find factory work in a lumber-related business.